Updated on March 6, 2023

 Child Custody Arrangements

-In Texas, child custody is addressed in terms of both legal custody and physical custody.
 Legal custody relates to how you and your divorcing spouse will address the matter of making important parenting decisions on behalf of your children as you move forward.
-The kinds of decisions included under the umbrella of legal custody:
+There are several kinds of decisions included under the umbrella of legal custody:

-Physical custody refers to when your kids are with you and when they are with their other parent.
+Physical custody refers to your children’s visitation schedule.
 While you and your divorcing spouse can negotiate an elaborate parenting schedule that suits your family’s unique needs, all such schedules fall into two basic categories, including:

 You and your ex split your parenting time relatively equally.